raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 \- People are very excited about Cardano because it seems to have everything going for it: a passionate team, an ambitious vision, solid technological under

+\- To say it is "the next Bitcoin" is a huge step though, although the technology is seen as 3rd generation technology it is not yet got the mass adoption that Bitcoin has.

 ## Cardano Block Explorer?

 You can look at the Cardano Block explorer here: